ZeissIQS/zeiss-inspect-addon-api/doc/howtos/stages/stages.md

 ```

 % https://forum.gom.com/topic/80-how-to-access-results-of-surface-point-inspections-within-the-script-faster/
-To access elements values in a specific stage, you can use the `in_stage` accessor.
+To access element values in a specific stage, you can use the `in_stage` accessor.
 The following example shows how strain values of a set of points are printed for a set of stages:

 ```{code-block} python
 for i in range(NPOINTS):